Belchers Marsh Park

 Belchers Marsh, located off of Parkland Drive in Clayton Park, is a great place to take the dog or the whole family for a Sunday stroll.
 The walking is easy thanks to the flat, well-maintained gravel paths.
 To do a full loop of the Marsh is about 1.5km.
 The adjacent Mainland North Linear Parkway connects the area to other nearby parks, playgrounds, and other attractions.
 Nearby “Little Belcher’s Pond” provides a scaled-down, but no less peaceful nook with similar wetland scenery.

-Though in the heart of a residential neighbourhood dominated by apartment buildings and residences it’s home to more than people.
+Though in the heart of a neighbourhood dominated by apartment buildings and private residences, it’s home to more than people.
 The marsh is a haven for ducks, waterfowl, bald eagles, hawks, osprey, cranes, and birds aplenty.
 You should, however, refrain from feeding them because in winter they don’t seem to want to leave.

 Urban Bird Watching